CellLocate getting started

 <value> = 1 for deep scan

 Note: deep scan is not supported by all the modules.
-Refer to the module type AT manual to verify compatibility
+Refer to the module AT manual to verify compatibility

 The scan mode influences the time needed to complete the scan, so the timeout value (explained in the next section) should be set accordingly.
 Be aware that the cell information is sent to the server only when the scan is completed, so setting a small value for the timeout means that the scan information may not be used.